Responsibility for the burning of Smyrna: Other American eyewitnesses

 Prentiss' initial published statements were as follows:

 Many of us personally saw – and are ready to affirm the statement – Turkish soldiers often directed by officers throwing petroleum in the street and houses.
 Vice-Consul Barnes watched a Turkish officer leisurely fire the Custom House and the Passport Bureau while at least fifty Turkish soldiers stood by.
 Major Davis saw Turkish soldiers throwing oil in many houses.
 The Navy patrol reported seeing a complete horseshoe of fires started by the Turks around the American school.

 Critics of Prentiss point out that Prentiss changed his story, giving two very different statements of events at different times.
 Initially, Prentiss had cabled his account, which was printed in The New York Times on 18 September 1922 as "Eyewitness Story of Smyrna's Horror; 200,000 Victims of Turks and Flames".
 Upon his return to the United States, he was pressured by Mark Bristol, a pro-Turkish American admiral who harboured viciously anti-Greek and anti-Armenian sentiments, to put a different version on record.
 Prentiss then claimed that it was the Armenians who had set the fire.
 Bristol reported that during the Turkish capture of Smyrna and the ensuing fire the number of deaths due to killings, fire, and execution did not exceed 2,000.
 He is the only one to offer such a low estimate of fatalities.
 William H. King even introduced a resolution in the U.S. Senate asking for an investigation into Bristol's pro-Turkish attitude.

+Theodore Bartoli

+Theodore Bartoli, an Italian resident of Smyrna, stated that from 11 September, Turkish soldiers had secretly placed bombs in Armenian houses with the intention of 'discovering' them later and using them as a pretext to massacre the inhabitants, rob their homes and set fire to their houses.
+Fighting between Armenian bands and Turkish soldiers continued throughout the next day, until on 13 September a large crowd of Armenians had barricaded themselves in the St. Stepanos Church.
+Demanding that they come out, the Turkish soldiers shot 500 Armenians as they left the church; the soldiers then went in, spread petrol on the floor and burnt the remaining Armenians alive in their church.
+Bartoli writes that the Turkish troops repeated this measure with two Greek churches.
+As such, according to this account, the Turks not only started the fire, but also actively spread it.